What do you mean is it a different Trump doing this speech?

 Think back to Jeb Bush.

-That's not a factor, none of that's relevant to what's happening now.
+None of that's relevant to what's happening now.

 This is not a resume election.

-They telegraphed what they were gonna do.
+They telegraphed what they were going to do.

 It had no prayer working, whatever it was.

-But the point is it was all artificial.
+But the point is, it was all artificial.

 It was all the result of marketing and strategy and focus grouping and market research.